The Phylum Risk Framework

-Instead of taking a retrospective approach by analyzing incidents after they occur, Phylum starts by defining the attack surface and categorizing risk indicators into five domains.
-We then apply deductive analysis to take into account the entire context around each indicator, and prioritize identified risks based on the risk tolerance criteria set by the organization.
+Instead of taking a retrospective approach by analyzing incidents after they occur, Phylum starts by consuming all available information about open-source packages and structuring the data in a consistent format for analysis.
+Layers of analytics, heuristics and ML models then comb through the data to find risk indicators.
+Deductive analysis is then applied to account for the entire context around each indicator, and identified risks are prioritized based on the risk tolerance criteria set by the organization.

 This allows us to effectively surface and prioritize meaningful issues before an incident occurs, in a manner that doesn't overwhelm security teams.
 These risks can then be addressed before leading to compromise, outages, service degradation at runtime or legal liability.